-Employment status or work is one way in which income is measured.
-A large household income does not automatically classify members of the household as wealthy just as a low household income does not classify members of the household as poor.
-In reality those at the very top of the wealth distribution usually have the most income; however, it's important to note that for the rich or wealthy, most of that income does not come from "working."^{vii} According to the U.S. Census Bureau 2006-2008 Annual Community Survey, 7.3% of African Americans in the Houston Metropolitan Statistical Area, compared to 4.3 for Hispanics, 3.4% for Whites, and 2.8% for Asians, were unemployed.^{viii} In the most recent Bureau of Labor Statistics briefing released September 3, 2010, the national unemployment rate was reported to be 9.6%.^{ix}
+Employment status or work is one way to measure income.
+According to the U.S. Census Bureau 2006-2008 Annual Community Survey, 7.3% of African Americans in the Houston Metropolitan Statistical Area, compared to 4.3 for Hispanics, 3.4% for Whites, and 2.8% for Asians, were unemployed.vii In the most recent Bureau of Labor Statistics briefing released September 3, 2010, the national unemployment rate was reported to be 9.6%.viii The same briefing, reported an alarming 49.1% unemployment rate for African Americans.